collectSPACE: Messages

 Registered: Oct 2002

-Pokey, it's interesting that the TMA-8 patch in that picture is the blue-outlined version.
-They're both wearing it.
+It's interesting that the TMA-8 patch in some of the crew pictures is the blue-outlined version.
+They are both wearing it.
 Maybe that can be considered the official TMA-8 patch then?

 pokey